PavanKumar355/Daily_Javascript/README.md

 1. Adding additional practice problems.
 2. Sharing alternative solutions to existing problems.
 3. Suggesting improvements to the code or documentation.

+**Topic: 26th December** Objects in JavaScript
+We're diving deep into JavaScript objects! 🛠️
+This section includes code snippets, examples, and practice problems that demonstrate the concepts of objects in JavaScript, such as:
+- Object creation
+- Accessing and modifying properties
+- Object methods
+- Iterating over objects

 Happy Coding! 🚀